duhrer/duhrer.github.io/_posts/projects/2025-03-10-sisyphus-knows-all-about-iterating.md

-With a suitable [trigonometric function](https://en.wikipedia.org/wiki/Trigonometric_functions) (or combination thereof), I end up with a set of data points that could be used both to draw the mountain onscreen, and also to perfectly position the boulder in relation to the mountain.
+With a suitable [trigonometric function](https://en.wikipedia.org/wiki/Trigonometric_functions) (or combination thereof), I end up with a set of data points that can be used both to draw the mountain onscreen, and also to perfectly position the boulder in relation to the mountain.